awsdocs/aws-systems-manager-user-guide/doc_source/running-automations-require-approvals.md

 **Before you begin**
 In addition to the standard inputs required by the runbook, the `aws:approve` action requires the following two parameters:
 + A list of approvers\.
-The list of approvers must contain at least one approver in the form of an IAM user or a user ARN\.
+The list of approvers must contain at least one approver in the form of a user name or a user ARN\.
 If multiple approvers are provided, a corresponding minimum approval count must also be specified within the runbook\.
 + An Amazon Simple Notification Service \(Amazon SNS\) topic ARN\.
 The Amazon SNS topic name must start with `Automation`\.

 This procedure assumes that you have already created an Amazon SNS topic, which is required to deliver the approval request\.
 For information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html#CreateTopic) in the *Amazon Simple Notification Service Developer Guide*\.